pbulato1/Astromaders/README.md

 **Gameplay:**

-As mentioned above, the user controls a spaceship that can simply move and launch rockets, trying to demolish the never-ending wave of dangerous creatures.
+As mentioned above, the user controls a spaceship that can simply move horizontally and launch rockets, trying to demolish the never-ending wave of dangerous creatures.
 The game's difficulty increases progressively as the enemies soon start moving quicker and also firing their own weapons more frequently.
 The game ends once the player gets shot or if the player collides with any of the enemies.

 ![](Astromaders.gif)